exadel-inc/esl/src/modules/esl-event-listener/README.md

 See the usage of [`ESLEventUtils.subscibe`](#-esleventutilssubscribe) for more details.

-## Public API - `ESLEventUtils`
+## Public API (`ESLEventUtils`)

 The units mentioned previously are mostly implementation details of the module.
-`ESLEventUtils` is a root class for the event listener module.
+`ESLEventUtils` is the root class for the event listener module.
-It's a facade of all ESL event listener module and collects all required public API.
+It's a facade for all ESL event listener module capabilities that represent all publicly available API.

-Here is the `ESLEventUtils` (as well as ESL event listener module) Public API:
+Here is the module Public API:

 ### ⚡ `ESLEventUtils.subscribe`
-`ESLEventUtils.subscribe` - the main method to create and subscribe ESLEventListener.
+`ESLEventUtils.subscribe` is the main method to create and subscribe `ESLEventListener`.

 - Subscribe all auto-collectable(subscribable) descriptors of the `host` object:
     ```
     ESLEventUtils.subscribe(host: object)
     ```
-- Subscribe handler function to the DOM event
+- Subscribe `handler` function to the DOM event declared by `eventType` string
     ```
     ESLEventUtils.subscribe(host: object, eventType: string, handler: ESLListenerHandler)
     ```
-- Subscribes `ESLEventDescriptorFn` by embedded meta-information
+- Subscribes `descriptorFn` type of `ESLEventDescriptorFn` by embedded meta-information
     ```
     ESLEventUtils.subscribe(host: object, descriptorFn: ESLEventDescriptorFn)
     ```
-- Subscribes `handler` function by `ESLEventDescriptor` meta
+- Subscribes `handler` function by `ESLEventDescriptor` passed data
     ```
     ESLEventUtils.subscribe(host: object, descriptor: ESLEventDescriptor, handler: ESLListenerHandler)
     ```